 Starbucks, Pret, Sainsburys, Tesco, the list is endless.
-All of these food outlets are ready at your accessibility with the assumption that you haven’t prepared your meal plan in advance.
+All of these food outlets are ready at the tap of your card when you haven’t prepared your meal plan in advance.
 Getting lunch outside of home everyday can be costly so do yourself a favour and plan at least 3 meals a week.
 The cost of ingredients is usually cheaper on average than it is to grab lunch from the nearest convenience store.
 It’s worth thinking ahead and preparing something to eat.
 Another advantage is making your own food means you’ll know exactly what it tastes like.

 Take cheaper transport

 Between train, tram, tube, bus, uBer and cycling, there are so many ways to get to your destination.
 However, some means of transport costs more than others so it’s important to assess which journey is the least costly in connection to the time in which you need to be at your endpoint.
 If you have spare time then consider getting the bus, you may be able to get a seat and get a chance to read a book or answer some emails.
 In future, always consider the most cost effective option and plan ahead.

 You are likely to spend less money in a store when you have a good idea of what you want beforehand.
 It’s always worth making a list, not just for food but for fashion items too.
 Having clarity on your wants and needs can help prevent impulse purchasing.